rubymonstas-zurich/rubymonstas-zurich.github.io/exercises/recap-loop-array.md

 {% assign file_name = "iteration" %}
 {% include exercises/editor_hint.html file_name=file_name %}

-This is a repetition exercise for the previous lesson, which was about loops.
+This is a repetition exercise for the previous lesson which was about loops.
 You don't have to use any methods in this one (no `def` ;-)).

 With the following code you would normally iterate over an array: